Welcome. Nau mai, haere mai.

 Between studies and work, we travelled on a working holiday through Europe.

-Yet we are so grateful when our boys get to hang out and enjoy quality time with their grandparents and cousins living on the other side of the world – that
+We are so grateful when our boys get to hang out and enjoy quality time with their grandparents and cousins living on the other side of the world – that connection is priceless.

 Life is all about the next generation.
 I want to lead an organisation that is proud of the world we leave behind for our children.